 Extending Cargo with Custom Commands

-Cargo is designed so you can extend it with new subcommands without having to modify Cargo.
-If a binary in your $PATH is named cargo-something, you can run it as if it was a Cargo subcommand by running cargo something.
+Cargo is designed so you can extend it with new subcommands without having to modify it.
+If a binary in your $PATH is named cargo-something, you can run it as if it were a Cargo subcommand by running cargo something.
 Custom commands like this are also listed when you run cargo --list.
-Being able to use cargo install to install extensions and then run them just like the built-in Cargo tools is a super convenient benefit of Cargo’s design!
+Being able to use cargo install to install extensions and then run them just like the built-in Cargo tools is a super-convenient benefit of Cargo’s design!

 Summary